aeternity/aescan/README.md

 Blockchain data is retrieved from [æternity middleware](https://github.com/aeternity/ae_mdw) and [æternity node](https://github.com/aeternity/aeternity).

-Vue.js and Vite provide the foundation for this project, enabling us to create a seamless and intuitive user experience.
+Nuxt 3, Vue.js, Vite and Pinia provide the foundation for the project, enabling us to create a seamless and intuitive user experience with Server Side Rendering enabled.

-We are using Nuxt 3 and that the app is benefiting from Server-Side rendering.

 ## Getting started